The Architecture of Discretion

 In a chain, a single weak link is enough to destroy its stability.
 The same applies to discretion: one publicly visible hint can be sufficient to break the chain of seamless confidentiality – and thereby fully compromise the protection it provides you.

-I consciously forgo public reviews — because discretion does not end where visibility might benefit me.
 Your feedback is welcome through the high‑security channels we already use, direct and protected to the very last note.

 Impressum (German) | Impressum (English translation) | Datenschutzerklärung (Privacy Policy, German) | Privacy Policy (English translation) | Contact